hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 3. Follow the shore or the lake which looked quite challenging.

 We decided to try the third option and walked directly next to the water.
-As we discussed in out [article about travel preparations]({{< ref "posts/iceland-2018-preparation" >}}), we searched for alternatives and choosed the most comfortable one.
+As we discussed in our [article about travel preparations]({{< ref "posts/iceland-2018-preparation" >}}), we searched for alternatives and choosed the most comfortable one.

 {{< imgScale "images/iceland/DSC00764_1600.JPG" "The shore of the Hólmsárlón became small very quickly, sometimes we even had to go through the water."
 "500x" >}}